 Mr. Kablack has received numerous awards in connection with his service to the home building industry, including the prestigious 2008 Member of the Year Award from HBRAM.
 Mr. Kablack is a frequent lecturer on real estate matters affecting the development industry.
 He is a regular contributor to Bay State Builder, a quarterly trade publication, and Builder Architect Magazine, a monthly trade journal.

-Mr. Kablack is a current member of the Board of Trustees of Longfellow’s Wayside Inn, a nationally significant Massachusetts Historic Landmark—the oldest Inn still operating in the United States located in Sudbury, MA.
-In addition, he has been an active participant in local government matters, serving as the former Chair of the Town of Sudbury Zoning Board of Appeals, and the former Chair of the Town of Sudbury Community Preservation Committee.
+Mr. Kablack is a former member of the Board of Trustees of Longfellow’s Wayside Inn, a nationally significant Massachusetts Historic Landmark-the oldest Inn still operating in the United States located in Sudbury, MA.
+He is also the former Chair of the Town of Sudbury Zoning Board of Appeals, and the former Chair of the Town of Sudbury Community Preservation Committee.